17 May

 Following the Bank of England’s base rate increase to 1%, HMRC interest rates for late payments will be adjusted.
-On May 5, 2022, the Bank of England’s Monetary Policy Committee voted to raise the base rate to 1% from 0.75 per cent.
+On May 5, 2022, the Bank of England’s Monetary Policy Committee voted to raise the base rate to 1% from 0.75%.
 The Bank of England base rate directly influences HMRC interest rates.

-With the changes in the base rate, HMRC interest rates for the late payment will increase.
-These changes will come into effect on:
+With the changes in the base rate,ย HMRC interest rates for late payments will increase.ย These changes will come into effect on:

 The interest rate on our loans will remain at 0.5%.
 The repayment rate is calculated as Bank Rate minus 1 per cent, with a lower limit of 0.5 per cent.